- Are You Drinking Enough Water? HOT

 Water Softeners and Your Health

 The water-softener industry has tried to diminish the claims of adverse health effects of sodium addition to tap water during the water-softening process.
-According to the industry group, Water Quality Association (WQA), an international nonprofit industry trade group representing residential, commercial, industrial, and small community water-treatment industry.
-WQA has said publicly the following:
+Water Quality Association (WQA), an international nonprofit industry trade group representing residential, commercial, industrial, and small community water treatment industry, has said publicly the following:

 Sodium in Softened Water: Is It a Health Risk?